Novanta (NASDAQ:NOVT) Issues FY 2021 Earnings Guidance

+Novanta (NASDAQ:NOVT) last announced its quarterly earnings data on Tuesday, August 10th.
+The technology company reported $0.62 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.51 by $0.11.
+The company had revenue of $167.52 million during the quarter, compared to the consensus estimate of $164.32 million.
+Novanta had a return on equity of 16.21% and a net margin of 7.07%.
+The firm’s revenue was up 15.8% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.48 EPS.
+Research analysts anticipate that Novanta will post 2.36 EPS for the current fiscal year.

-In other news, CFO Robert Buckley sold 8,363 shares of the stock in a transaction dated Monday, August 23rd.
-The shares were sold at an average price of $147.36, for a total value of $1,232,371.68.
-Following the completion of the transaction, the chief financial officer now owns 153,390 shares in the company, valued at approximately $22,603,550.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Matthijs Glastra sold 10,000 shares of the stock in a transaction dated Wednesday, August 18th.
-The shares were sold at an average price of $143.82, for a total transaction of $1,438,200.00.
-Following the completion of the transaction, the chief executive officer now owns 156,053 shares of the company’s stock, valued at approximately $22,443,542.46.
+In other news, CEO Matthijs Glastra sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, August 18th.
+The stock was sold at an average price of $143.82, for a total transaction of $1,438,200.00.
+Following the sale, the chief executive officer now directly owns 156,053 shares of the company’s stock, valued at approximately $22,443,542.46.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Robert Buckley sold 8,363 shares of the company’s stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $147.36, for a total value of $1,232,371.68.
+Following the sale, the chief financial officer now directly owns 153,390 shares in the company, valued at $22,603,550.40.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 18,411 shares of company stock valued at $2,677,703.
-3.60% of the stock is owned by company insiders.
+Over the last three months, insiders sold 18,411 shares of company stock worth $2,677,703.
+3.60% of the stock is owned by insiders.

-A hedge fund recently raised its stake in Novanta stock.
-Morgan Stanley raised its holdings in shares of Novanta Inc. (NASDAQ:NOVT) by 758.3% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 41,252 shares of the technology company’s stock after acquiring an additional 36,446 shares during the quarter.
-Morgan Stanley owned approximately 0.12% of Novanta worth $5,560,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 84.47% of the company’s stock.
+An institutional investor recently raised its position in Novanta stock.
+Morgan Stanley raised its holdings in Novanta Inc. (NASDAQ:NOVT) by 758.3% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 41,252 shares of the technology company’s stock after acquiring an additional 36,446 shares during the quarter.
+Morgan Stanley owned approximately 0.12% of Novanta worth $5,560,000 as of its most recent filing with the Securities & Exchange Commission.
+84.47% of the stock is owned by hedge funds and other institutional investors.

 Novanta, Inc engages in the provision of core technology solutions to healthcare and advanced industrial original equipment manufacturers.
 It operates through the following segments: Photonics, Vision, and Precision Motion.
 The Photonics segment designs, manufactures, and markets photonics-based solutions, including laser scanning and laser beam delivery, CO2 laser, continuous wave and ultrafast laser, and optical light engine products.